-Dragons are probably the most recognizable symbol in Ljubljana.
+Dragons are probably the most recognizable symbol of Ljubljana.
 The Dragon images can be found all over the city – coat of arms, flag, steps, and manhole covers etc.

-Even the creepy looking sculptures on the Butchers’ Bridge are not spared of being ‘locked’. 😄
+Even the creepy looking sculptures on the Butchers’ Bridge are also being ‘locked’. 😄

 Last but not least is the uniquely designed Triple Bridge (Tromostovje) linking to Preseren Square.